Dutch government expected to announce partial lockdown | Health

 The Dutch soccer federation and top two professional leagues issued a statement expressing “great dismay” at the reported lockdown and insisting that soccer stadiums — which have strict COVID measures in place — are not a major source of infections.

-“This looks like policy poverty,” the organisations said, adding that government officials “no longer know what to do.”
-An organisation representing bar and restaurant owners also slammed the government.
+“This looks like policy poverty,” the organizations said, adding that government officials “no longer know what to do.”
+An organization representing bar and restaurant owners also slammed the government.

+“Hospitality businesses are again being presented with the bill for failing government policy,” the group said in a statement.

+The move comes a day after the country's public health institute recorded 16,364 new positive tests in 24 hours — the highest number of any time during the pandemic that has killed more than 18,600 people in the Netherlands.

-The Netherlands, where nearly 85 per cent of adults are fully vaccinated, largely ended lockdown restrictions at the end of September.
+The Netherlands, where nearly 85% of adults are fully vaccinated, largely ended lockdown restrictions at the end of September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)